 In addition to her work with organizations, Pamela Meyer teaches courses in business creativity, organizational change and adult learning at DePaul University, School for New Learning in Chicago, where she served as director of the Center to Advance Education for Adults and Faculty Fellow at the Center for Creativity and Innovation, part of the Driehaus College of Business and the Kellstadt Graduate School of Business.

 When not speaking or consulting, Pamela maintains her own agility through amateur ski racing.
-She won a Gold medal in the 2016 Gold NASTAR Championships in slalom, and a Bronze in Giant Slalom in her division.
+She is a two-time NASTAR slalom champion and 2018 Giant Slalom gold medalist in her division.